How to Start Weightlifting for Beginners: 5 Tips from a Top Athlete + Coach

 What you, as a beginner, do need to be mindful of, is SAFE technique - it’s possible to lift safely, with less-than perfect form.

-A few examples of the cornerstones of safe lifting are
+A of the cornerstones of safe lifting are:

 a thorough, specific warm up